 Because the Lawhill Maritime Centre receives no state funding, its students – the majority of whom come from financially-stressed homes – are reliant on bursaries provided by the maritime and related industries to fund their education from Grade 10 to 12.

 “Many schools do a good job of educating the youth, but few schools prepare young students for a career.
 A school such as the Lawhill Maritime Centre at Simons Town High is exactly what South Africa needs considering the country’s high levels of unemployment.” - Sean Day, South-African born former chairman of the Teekay Corporation.

 The STS Lawhill Maritime Centre is totally non-racial and the Maritime Studies course is available to qualifying young South Africans.

 The majority of our students are drawn from disadvantaged communities all over South Africa.
 (See News/Achievements for information on past and current students)

-The Lawhill Maritime Centre currently offers two specialised subjects (Maritime Economics and Nautical Science) for students in Grades 10, 11 and 12.
+The STS Lawhill Maritime Centre currently offers three specialised subjects (Maritime Economics , Nautical Science and Marine Sciences) for students in Grades 10, 11 and 12.

-To take the subjects, a student must have a good pass in Grade 9 and if he/she wishes to take Nautical Science, he/she must gain 60% in Mathematics and Natural Sciences in Grade 9 as both of these subjects are compulsory for Nautical Science.
+To take the subjects, a student must have a good pass in Grade 9 and if he/she wishes to take Nautical Science, he/she must gain 60% in Mathematics and Natural Sciences in Grade 9 as both of these subjects – and Marine Sciences – are compulsory for Nautical Science.

 MARITIME ECONOMICS is designed for students to proceed into the maritime industry ashore and deals with topics such as maritime geography, port studies, maritime trade patterns, the structure of the local shipping industry, various aspects of ship operation and chartering, the bunker trade, ships’ agency procedures, ship-broking, cargo clearing, and maritime ecology.